brypo/function-hang-up-by-insights/README.md

-# Back-End Solution to Report "Hang Up By" in Flex Insights
+# Back-End Solution to Report Voice "Hang Up By" in Flex Insights

 This solution uses the [TaskRouter Workspace Callback Event URL](https://www.twilio.com/docs/taskrouter/api/event/reference#:~:text=TaskRouter%20will%20make,Event%20takes%20place.) and points it to a [Twilio Serverless Function](https://www.twilio.com/docs/serverless/functions-assets/functions).
 This Function listens for the `task.wrapup` event from TaskRouter, and if this is a "voice" Task, it will check to see who ended the Conference and update Flex Insights with either `customer` or `agent`.